gmagklaras/POFR/README.md

 ## Dependencies and requirements

 Minimal dependencies are required.
+A compatible distro.
+For the client part, the following Linux distributions are known to work with POFR:
+* RHEL/CentOS 7
+* RHEL/CentOS 8
+* Fedora 34/35
+* Ubuntu 18.04 LTS/20.04 LTS

+For the server part, we recommend:
+* Fedora 34/35 with MariaDB (10.4 and 10.5)

-A compatible distro (see section Compatibility).
-Everything needed by the client and server components is provided.
+Everything else needed by the client and server components is provided.
 The only thing you need to ensure is that:
 * The POFR clients can reach port 22 (SSH) of the POFR server (directly or via NAT)
 * The IP address, FQDN and SSH keys of the POFR server need to remain the same throughout the monitoring session.
 * For the server, one needs to ensure adequate disk space (say 1.5 Gb per client per hour), RAM (4 Gigs per client) and cpu cores (4-8 cores per client).